The NSF supports a range of programs for educators in both formal and informal educational settings:

 Polar Programs Subcommittee to the GEO Advisory Committee

-The Division of Polar Programs Subcommittee to the GEO Advisory Committee comprises experts who are familiar with polar operations, issues, and research.
+The Office of Polar Programs Subcommittee to the GEO Advisory Committee comprises experts who are familiar with polar operations, issues, and research.

 PolarTREC is an educational research experience, funded by the National Science Foundation and managed by the Arctic Research Consortium of the U.S., in which K-12 teachers participate in polar research, working closely with scientists as a pathway to improving science education.